Esraa-creator/reading-note/class-11.md

 ### Images
-* You can specify the dimensions o XX f images using CSS.
+* You can specify the dimensions of images using CSS.
 This is very helpful when you use the same sized images on several pages of your site.
 * Images can be aligned both horizontally and vertically